-In a nutshell, you tell Google to notify you of content generated on the internet which contains keywords or phrases.
+In a nutshell, you tell Google to notify you when content containing specific keywords or phrases is created on the internet.
 Wikipedia defines the feature this way:

 “Google Alerts is a content change detection and notification service, offered by the search engine company Google.
 The service sends emails to the user when it finds new results—such as web pages, newspaper articles, blogs, or scientific research—that match the user’s search term.”